Founder of at the well

 Web master & Designer

 Digital marketer, community builder, mac n cheese enthusiast, Rachel maintains At The Well's website and creates graphics for use across all digital channels.

 Chief of Digital & writer

 Writer, challah dealer, and master of the internets, Sarah works on At The Well’s brand voice and digital strategy.
-This includes writing very long instagram captions, using sassy hashtags, and sneaking pictures of her and Melissa's cats into our Instagram stories.
+This includes writing very long Instagram captions, using sassy hashtags, and sneaking pictures of her cat into our Instagram stories.